tmpfs/rlx/lib/rlx.md

 ### Security

+If no subcommand is specified `get` is invoked.

 #### Description

 The `security` commands modify the security document for a database.
 The `rm` subcommand is a slight misnomer as the document is not actually removed, it is shorthand for setting the security document to the empty object (`{}`) which removes all database level security.